 That's the best way to fight against the media filibuster.

-So Betsy, let's talk about the political reality of what we've got.
+So, Betsy, let's talk about the political reality of what we've got.

-R by the way, changing the rule, in other words, restoring it to what the Constitution actually said.
+In other words, restoring it to what the Constitution actually said.

-It wasn't showing nuclear, it's going original.
+It wasn't going nuclear.

-No, I said con yeah, I called it the constitutional option.
+Yeah, I called it the constitutional option.

 Right.